WiseLibs/better-sqlite3/docs/api.md

 // => [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

+> Note that when using syntax like `start = 0` for default parameter values (shown above), the function's `.length` property does not include the optional parameter, so you need to explicitly declare `parameters` in this case.

 Normally, when you register a virtual table, the virtual table *automatically exists* without needing to run a `CREATE VIRTUAL TABLE` statement.
 However, if you provide a factory function as the second argument (a function that *returns* virtual table definitions), then no virtual table will be created automatically.
 Instead, you can create multiple similar virtual tables by running [`CREATE VIRTUAL TABLE`](https://sqlite.org/lang_createvtab.html) statements, each with their own module arguments.
 Think of it like defining a virtual table "class" that can be instantiated by running `CREATE VIRTUAL TABLE` statements.

 ```js